-- B. Faculty members shall indicate in their published or exhibited work(s) their affiliation with the University and acknowledge the work and cooperation of others. - C. Faculty members have the right to choose the topics or areas in which they will carry out their SRC duties. - D. Faculty members understand that beyond applying for grants and other forms of support from appropriate public and private agencies, SRC activities shall include but shall not be limited to the following: - research, scholarly or creative projects/investigations or works conducted individually or in cooperation with others, so that the results or products/creations are (i) published in academic and/or professional journals, public reports, conference proceedings, or as patents or (ii) presented/exhibited at conferences, seminars or showings and are available for peer review; - studies, works, writings or creative productions that are published as books, chapters in books, monographs or disseminated by other suitable means in a manner which makes them available for peer review; - a experimentation with classroom, laboratory, studio and fieldwork techniques and formats, creative works and processes, etc., provided the results are made available for peer review; - 4 other scholarly, research or creative activities as recommended by a Department/School and approved by the Dean.
+SRC shall include but not be limited to the following:

+- 1. research, scholarly or creative projects/investigations or works conducted individually or in cooperation with others, so that the results or products/creations are (i) published in academic and/or professional journals, public reports, conference proceedings, or as patents or (ii) presented/exhibited at conferences, seminars or showings; - 2. studies, works, writings or creative productions that are published as books, chapters in books, monographs or disseminated by other suitable means; - 3. experimentation with classroom, laboratory, studio and fieldwork techniques and formats, creative works and processes, etc.; - 4. other scholarly, research or creative activities as recommended by a Department/School and approved by the Dean.